Dkowald/kwld.CoreUtil/docs/Features/Collections.md

 [<-Home](../Home.md)

 ## Dictionary
-Helpers to provide some extra capabilities when using a Dictionary
+Extensions to provide some extra capabilities when using a

+IDictionary&lt;TKey, TItem&gt;

 |Extension|Description|
 |    ---  |   :---:   |